openhab/openhab-docs/installation/index.md

  - `conf`: This contains all your user specific configuration files.
  - `runtime`: This contains the openHAB binaries, there should normally be no need to touch anything in here - the whole folder can be considered to be read-only.
  - `userdata`: Here you will find all the data that is generated during runtime: log files, database files, etc. In theory this should be the only folder where openHAB needs write permission on.
  - `addons`: Here you can drop add-ons (or any other OSGi bundles) that you want to be deployed in your instance.
 These can be add-ons for openHAB 1.x and 2.x likewise.
 Note that all "normal" add-ons are already included in the openHAB distribution and all you need is to name them in your 'addons.cfg' file (see below).
 Hence the `addons` folder is mainly useful if you have received jars from other sources and want to install and test them.
+Please note that removing a jar file from this folder will not uninstall it.
+To uninstall it, you will have to use the console command bundle:uninstall.

 ## Choosing a Base Package and Add-ons to be Installed